 I’ve never seen it.
 But as a concept, I certainly don’t like that people are looking for a way to jumpstart their career.
 I’m not sure if it’s like a reliable way to do it.
 But as far as it is entertaining for people…

-That’s the same answer you gave me to the question about Walt Disney movies.
+That’s the same style of answer you gave me about Walt Disney movies.

 I try not to say too much about things I actually don’t know anything about.